alexzhang13/alexzhang13.github.io-old/_pages/about.md

 Hey!
 I'm a fourth year undergraduate student at Princeton University studying computer science and math.
 My research interests center around discovering techniques for <b>grounding agent behavior in different data modalities</b> (e.g. language, visual) to create more reliable, interpretable, and less data hungry AI models.
+I'm also very interested in <b>efficient training and inference of AI models</b> at a systems-level, particularly for generative models.

 <ul> <li>I primarily have been working in the <a href="http://nlp.cs.princeton.edu/">Princeton
 NLP</a> group (now the <a href="https://pli.princeton.edu"> Princeton Language and Intelligence